 Hanging chairs come in so many shapes and sizes and make for a stylish seat easily incorporated into many of the other Top 10 Trends listed here, like Boho and Scandi.
 If it’s not possible to hang one from the ceiling then there are plenty of styles, which also include a stand.
 While this rattan version will suit most room styles there are also clear Perspex bubble designs more fitting for a modern room.
 Whatever the style, they look great draped in a sheepskin and made more comfortable with cushions.
 Used as a place to read or listen to music they can free up valuable floor space in an otherwise small room.
 Grab a book and get hanging!

-It goes without saying, the more storage the better - as every parent knows how difficult it can be to get your Tween to Teen to clean and tidy up after themselves.
+It goes without saying, the more storage the better - as every parent knows how difficult it can be to get your teenagers to clean and tidy up after themselves.
 Neat storage systems, from shelving to wardrobes, drawers to under-bed or end-of-bed storage benches means there’s no excuse for clutter.
 This example is extra storage for the most frequently worn and used items and is in addition to a traditional wardrobe.
-It has custom storage not only for clothes but also for jewellery and even nail polish – all of those Tween to Teen essentials.
+It has custom storage not only for clothes but also for jewellery and even nail polish – all of those essentials.
 There are so many creative ways to add storage and give that personal touch by using ready-made fittings from stores such as IKEA and K-Mart.
 And to make it even easier, there are countless hacks online showing DIY solutions using items often at a fraction of the cost of custom storage.